lumynou5/C-Compiler-Junk/README.md

 ## Usage

-After built, run the program with one argument like the example below:
+After built, the program can be run with one argument like the example below:

 ```shell
 ./C_Compiler "main() { x = 10; x += 3 * 2 - 8; x = x == 5; return x; }"
 ```

-The available operators include addition, subtraction, multiplication, division, remainder, unary plus, unary minus, relational operators, equality operators, and assignment operators.
+The available operators include addition, subtraction, multiplication, division, remainder, unary plus, unary minus, relational operators, equality operators, assignment operators, and brackets.

-The result of a comparison will be converted into `i32`.
+The result of a comparison will be converted into `i32`, where `false` is `0` and `true` is `1`.

-You can use variables like `foo = 10; return foo + 1;`.
+You can use variables like `foo = 10; return foo + 1;` without types.
-Trying to access a variable that hasn't assigned before causes a compilation error.
+Trying to access a variable that hasn't defined before causes a compilation error.

 The program will output LLVM IR into stdout.
 You may redirect the output into a file and run it with `lli`.